 Step 4: After a screenshot is captured, you can annotate any issue or a task with an in-built image editor.
 Once you are done highlighting the bug, click on the button that says “Mark as Bug”.

 Step 5: After clicking on “Mark as Bug” button a GitHub specific form would open up.
 Fill the fields as per your requirement.

-Step 6: Click on “Create Bug” & observe it being successfully marked through a single click effort.
+Step 6: Click on “Create Issue” & observe it being successfully marked through a single click effort.
 Once you hit the button, you will get prompt messages on top of your Virtual Machine indicating the progress of bug logging.
 You will get a prompt message in few seconds mentioning “Bug successfully marked” indicating that the bug has been pushed to the desired GitHub repository.

 Step 7: Visit your GitHub repository.
 You will be able to notice the bug logged right away under your recent activity.

 Click on the description of bug and you will be redirected to the detail page of the bug.
 You will find all the data that you provided through LambdaTest already presented in the bug.
 LambdaTest automatically includes test environment details and related screenshots in the GitHub repository as attachments.